Postmark to Mailtrap:

 Domain verification

 • Once your domain is verified using the provided DNS records, it undergoes an automatic Compliance Check.
 This process usually takes from a couple of minutes to several hours.
-You’ll be able to send emails only after the Compliance Check is fully passed and you see the verified status next to your domain.
+You can send emails only after the Compliance Check is fully passed and you see the verified status next to your domain.

-• Make sure you set unsubscribe options with Mailtrap and import your suppression lists from Postmark.
+• Set unsubscribe options with Mailtrap and import your suppression lists from Postmark (as CSV).
+Also, remember to import your email list and HTML templates into Mailtrap.

 • Optionally, create webhooks to receive information about bounces, spam complaints, opens, clicks, and other events.